 This is Bertram LLP’s credo: “Executives, partners and owners are entitled to the same high-quality representation as Fortune 50 companies.”

-Whether facing a transition or employment-related dispute, individual executives, partners and owners face a conundrum.
+Whether facing transitions or employment-related disputes, individual executives, partners and owners face a conundrum.
 If they have a relationship with a large law firm, they may be able to pull strings and convince a partner at the firm to represent them.
-But, most firms discourage – if not prohibit – these representations because they create conflicts of interest with firms’ corporate clients.
-And, although there are a large number of plaintiffs’ firms in any given geography, they typically focus on individual and class litigation — not providing business-centric advice to executives, partners and owners.
+But, most firms discourage – if not prohibit – these representations because they create conflicts of interest with firms’ large corporate clients.
+And, although there are many plaintiffs’ firms in any given geography, they typically focus on individual and class litigation — not providing career-centric advice to executives, partners and owners.

 This is one of Bertram LLP’s sweet spots.
-From advising employers and individuals for over three decades, we have a keen understanding of the legal and business issues raised by transactions and disputes faced by individual clients, including the implications of business, legal and professional ethics and reporting obligations.
+From advising employers and individuals for over three decades, we have a keen understanding of the unique legal and business issues raised by transactions and disputes faced by individual executives, including the implications of corporate compliance and legal and professional ethics and reporting obligations.
 Because we are dedicated to representing executives, partners and owners, we are not taking on the representation of them as a “favor” to another partner or client.

 Our representation includes: